jeffbski/accum/README.md

 ## Goals

- - Easy to use pass-through stream which accumulates the data from a stream
+ - Easy to use write stream which accumulates the data from a stream
- - Builds on pass-stream to have all the normal pass-through functionality for a spec compliant stream
+ - uses streams2 functionality from node 0.10+ but is backwards compatible with node 0.8
  - Ability to automatically adapt to type of first data packet or coerce the data to a particular format
  - Ability to receive just the raw array of data chunks
  - Tested with binary data